saturn597/trackwriting/README.md

 Possible later passes:
 -------
+Make reporting well-behaved for "streaks" and past days successes/failures even when the user changes their goal.
+Currently, "streaks" in the past will look the same even with a change in goal.
+However, changing the goal will change whether a past day is shown as "failing" or succeeding.
+This could be fixed by allowing a user to "add" or "delete" goals, which would then be tied to specific dates, rather than having just one goal for everything which then gets messed up when it changes.

 When they go to a previous writing, they can edit it.
 Need to have edits apply toward word count in a sensible way.
 I'm thinking: store each "edit" as just a separate writing object, but keep track of word count.
 Probably for simplicity